 As you will see below, ChatGPT is not just one product.
 It does several things, it does them in different ways, and it offers many ways to use it.

 There is a free version with limitations.
-There are two paid levels as well as special offerings for big companies and education.
+There are three paid levels as well as special offerings for big companies and education.
 Last but not least, there are options for developers that can be relevant for non-developers as well.

 The core of ChatGPT is text.
 But it can also analyze and generate photos and videos.
 You can talk to it and it will respond in a human-sounding voice.
 It can do in-depth research for you.